What is the main source of law authorising this entity form?

 Limited liability is subject to limited instances of piercing the corporate veil.

-The SA management body is the Board of Directors (divided into executive or non-executive directors if so provided by the bylaws).
+The SA management body is the Board of Directors (divided into executive or non-executive directors if provided in the bylaws).

-Yes.
-However, it will stop being a private SA and become a public one.
-Public SAs are supervised by the CNV (´Comision Nacional de Valores´) – National Securities and Exchange Commission - and the main applicable law to them is not only the LGS but also the Ley 26,831 (´Ley de Mercado de Capitales N 26,831´) – Capital Markets Act -and CNV´s resolutions.
+Yes, however, it will stop being a private SA and become a public one.
+Public SAs are supervised by the CNV (Comision Nacional de Valores) – National Securities and Exchange Commission – and the main applicable laws are the LGS, the Ley 26,831 (Ley de Mercado de Capitales N 26,831) – Capital Markets Act – and CNV´s resolutions.

 Can this type of entity be used for a non-profit or charitable organization?